API Integration

 Good news!

-In general, event details consist of basic user information for building their identity profiles (such as email address, IP address, phone number, etc.) and request data (such as time of event, URL requested, user agent, etc.).
-For an applied illustration of the fields and values to send, go to the Event Data Example subsection.
+In general, event details include basic user information for building their identity profiles (such as email address, IP address, phone number, etc.) and request data (such as time of the event, URL requested, user agent, etc.).
+The complete list of mandatory and optional parameters accepted by the API is given in the Parameters section below.

-To verify that the API communication is established, proceed to the account’s Console.
+To verify that API communication is established, check the account’s Console.
 The event processing time is expected to fall in the range of a minute, resulting in close to real-time reporting.
-In case troubleshooting is needed, open the Logbook page which exposes processing statuses of the recent API requests.
+In case troubleshooting is needed, open the Logbook page, which exposes the processing status of the recent API requests.

 Integration Outline